ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 - https://blog.sigmaprime.io/beacon-fuzz-04.html

 A lot of progress made on structural fuzzing.
 Implemented arbitrary tripe on Eth2 types.
-Can now provide well formed instances of custom types, greatly improving fuzzing coverage.
+It can now provide well-formed instances of custom types, greatly improving fuzzing coverage.
 An overflow has already been identified from this.

-Last few weeks found a few issues collaborating with Teku.
+The last few weeks found a few issues collaborating with Teku.
 An infinite loop.
 And a segfault in Nimubs due to stack overflow.

 Updated trophies list of beacon fuzz.
 Up to 18 now.

 Good progress on Go integrations.
 This was in response to trouble integrating Serenity and Prysm.
-Will have a call with Prysm in a few hours.
+We will have a call with Prysm in a few hours.

 A new architecture is being proposed in Beacon Fuzz.
 Moving away from C++ and applying bindings from Rust.